 I’ve sold, molded, bought, cut and shipped millions of board feet of wood products over the years.
 And I know our ancient rainforests are like nowhere else on Earth.
 People from all over the world come to marvel at the towering fir, spruce, and cedars in our forests.
 Sport fishermen come from all points to fish our rivers.
 Nearly 4,900 jobs—16 percent of all employment in our county—are dependent on travel dollars.
 I’m just one of 40 local Harbor businesses to support the Wild Olympics effort.
 Investors need certainty and want to know that what brings people here now will be here decades into the future.
 Wild Olympics can provide that.
 Let’s not miss this opportunity.

-Doug Rose (Hunter, Fishing Guide & Outdoor Writer - Forks, WA) (View PDF of Ad)
+Doug Rose (Hunter, Fishing Guide & Outdoor Writer – Forks, WA) – at request of family (View PDF of Ad)

 As an outdoor writer, fly fishing guide, and avid duck and grouse hunter, I welcome the additional protections that the Wild Olympics Campaign is proposing.
 They will help protect the water quality that anadromous fish require, and preserve the upper basin spawning grounds of species like cutthroat, summer steelhead and bull trout.